bancroftway/ideal-garbanzo/docs/architecture_plan.md

 The solution follows Clean Architecture (also known as Onion Architecture or Hexagonal Architecture):

-1. **Independence of Frameworks** - The core business logic doesn't depend on ASP.NET Core or DTFx directly
+1. **Independence of Frameworks** - The core business logic doesn't depend on ASP.NET Core or Agent Framework directly
 2. **Testability** - Business rules can be tested without UI, database, or external services
 3. **Independence of UI** - The API layer can be swapped without changing business logic
 4. **Independence of Database** - The persistence mechanism is an implementation detail